 So it does seems the company organising the tours owns the access to the place.
 They only allow visitors on their tour to reach the summit.

 Thinking of negotiating transport costs to Tanna volcano?

-The airport is on the west side of the island and Tanna volcano on the east.
+The airport is on the west side of the island and Tanna volcano is on the east.
 So you will need to drive for 1.5 hours across the island to reach it.
-Although they are making improvements on the roads, they are still in poor conditions and only recommended for experienced drivers.
+Although they are making improvements on the roads, they are still in poor condition and only recommended for experienced drivers.
 Petrol is expensive on this remote island and that’s how they justify the hefty transfer cost of 5,000 VT one way for a private transfer.

 It is tempting to try to lower this expense when you know that’s almost ten times what locals pay when they share a ride in a pickup.
 We did not manage to get public transport or a discount rate.
 It seemed only private transfers were possible for tourists to go to the east coast.
 Apparently, a group of drivers is controlling the prices.

 The only way we found to reduce the transport cost to Tanna volcano was to be lucky and team up with another group of travellers.
 The driver did not divide the 5,000 VT by the number of people but made us pay the 2,500 VT for two as we agreed before knowing we would be five in the truck, plus a couple of locals.
 Anyway, we felt this was a fair price for us, and we were the lucky ones inside the car.
 The ride at the back – although very scenic – looked extremely uncomfortable with all the potholes and the cold wind.